 Lo and behold a toy hand-crank braiding machine recently came out that was brought to my attention on the Braids and Bands discussion group – made by Spinmaster, called the Cool Maker KumiKreator Friendship Bracelet Maker (I am not being paid for this review btw, or for any clicks on links within it, and in fact I suggest using this product in ways the manufacturer does not recommend.)

 Most online reviews of Spinmaster’s KumiKreator seem to be written by parents who received a Kumi kreator for free in return for their review, or are getting revenue from clicks on product links within their site.
-There are also some reviews by disgruntled parents who didn’t have the patience to go through the instructions slowly and carefully, and are dismayed when the machine jams up because they loaded it wrong (see Tips below).
+There are also some reviews by disgruntled parents who didn’t have the patience to go through the instructions slowly and carefully, and are dismayed when the machine jams up because they loaded it wrong (see Notes and Tips below).
 I am a hand braider, not a parent, and I bought this to use myself.
 I have taught both preschool and elementary school though, so I do have some insight into what would be hard or easy for children in using this toy.
-Almost all children will need adult help when first using this, but if they are 8 or over they will probably be able to use it on their own later on.
+Almost all children will need adult help at first, but if they are 9 or older they will probably be able to use it on their own after some practice.

 The Kumikreator is priced around $25 – $35.
 I don’t have links to sellers here, but you can find it online, and in craft and some ‘big-box’ stores.